tolem/0/README.md

 Web Programming with Python and JavaScript

 #!important
- the project links to  various sites' the author views visitor can glean important information also all images are used under MIT license.
+ The project links to  various sites' the author views visitor can glean important information also all images are used under MIT license.

 #folder/files
 index.html contains cover and my recommendation for visitors.